miayam/miayam.github.io/_posts/2017-07-16-day14-javascript-challenge.md

 {% endhighlight %}

 `Object` and `Array` act the same way when it comes to copying its own properties.
-Let say we have a person object.
+Let's say we have a `person` object.

 {% highlight js %}
   var person = {